Banner with an overhead view of Austin City Limits Music Festival in Zilker Park with Austin downtown in the background.

 • Curriculum development or programming, scholarly or academic research, and any related activities

-• Existing deficits, fines, contingencies, penalties, interest, or litigation costs
+• Existing debts, fines, contingencies, penalties, interest, litigation costs or taxes, excluding sales tax and payroll taxes

 • Fundraisers, capital campaigns, and benefits, including entertainment and receptions